-Bacteria are the best known of the microbial groups and are discussed in detail in Chapters 4 and 9.
+Bacteria are the best known of the microbial.
 They are microscopic, unicellular, procaryotic, and have cell walls (with the exception of a single subgroup, the Mycoplasma).
 They reproduce asexually by binary fission.
 In terms of size, they can be seen with a regular (light) microscope (FIGURE 2.13).
 Many bacteria are heterotrophs and use organic compounds as a source of energy.
-Others are autotrophs and use the energy of the sun, whereas some derive energy from the use
+Others are autotrophs and use the energy of the sun, whereas some derive energy from the use of inorganic substances.
+Although a number of

-FIGURE 2.12 A transmission electron micrograph of smallpox viruses.
-Courtesy of Janice Carr/CDC.
+FIGURE 2.12 A transmission electron micrograph of smallpox (Variola) viruses.
+Courtesy of Dr. Fred Murphy/CDC.

-FIGURE 2.13 Lactobacillus bacteria. © Manfred Kage/Peter Arnold, Inc.
+FIGURE 2.13 Lactobacillus bacteria. © John Walsh/Photo Researchers, Inc.